tomhenrich/plex/Encoding/Handbrake Preferences.md

 ### Audio
 #### Track selection
-* Keep only the original audio
+* Keep only the original audio associated with the title
-  * Discard dub tracks (if the movie was meant to have Japanese audio, it will be kept in Japanese)
+  * Discard dubbed language tracks – if the movie was meant to have Japanese audio, it will be kept in Japanese
   * Discard any "Audio Description" or Commentary tracks
-* Prefer DTS-HD or DTS format, encode to AAC otherwise (do not keep TrueHD, AC3, EAC3, FLAC, or other formats)
+* Prefer DTS-HD or DTS format, encode to AAC otherwise – do not keep TrueHD, AC3, EAC3, FLAC, or other formats when encoding from Blu-ray sources
-  * Passthrough the best-available DTS format when possible (DTS-HD, followed by DTS)
+  * Passthrough the best-available DTS format when possible
   * Otherwise, convert the highest-quality track to AAC
     * Maintain the highest available channel mix (e.g. if the source is 7.1, keep that intact)
     * Maximum bitrate: 512 kbps or the original track's value, whichever is lower (do not upscale)